tdimino/tomdimino/README.md

 # I believe in you already.

 Peruse [my agency portfolio](https://www.minoanmystery.org) to study how I've applied 'content strategy' for startups, enterprise-grade websites, and non-profit projects that benefit humanity as a whole.
-As your friendly, modern-day Minoan, I wield the wisdom of antiquity and posterity to get to the heart of what you do, and make it clearer in the world.
+As your friendly, modern-day Minoan, I wield the lens of antiquity and posterity to get to the heart of what you do, and make it clearer in the world.